Correctional Officer Applicant Inventory

 o Post-secondary graduation with a university degree

-English 12 with a final grade of 70% or equivalent, as defined:
+Grade 12 English with a final grade of 70% or equivalent*, as defined:

 o High school transcript showing a final grade of at least 70 percent in English 12 (Communications 12 is not an acceptable equivalent); or

-o Post-secondary transcript showing a final grade of at least 70 percent in a credit course in English that is at least equivalent to English 12 and qualifies the applicant for admission to a university that is a member of Universities Canada (it is the responsibility of the applicant to prove equivalency); or
+o Post-secondary transcript showing a final grade of at least 70 percent in a in a post-secondary academic English course that is at least equivalent to English 12 (it is the responsibility of the applicant to prove equivalency); or

 o Achievement of a minimum score in one of the following English language assessment tests: